 Wonder why clubs play loud music?
 It’s not only because they want you to shake a leg; it’s also because they want you to drink and eat more as well.

 A study tried to explain why people tend to consume more alcohol when exposed to loud music, and it found out that it could be due to the “arousal hypothesis.”

-Hearing loud noises stresses auditory nerves, which signal the brain to look for a distraction.
+Hearing loud noises stresses auditory nerves, which signals the brain to look for a distraction.
 And drinking alcohol is the easiest way to distract the ears.